Blog/Events & Speaking

 Choosing Polish Over Substance

 A beautiful speaker reel does not guarantee a meaningful experience.
-Some of the most polished speakers in the industry deliver content that sounds great in the room and evaporates by the parking lot.
+Some of the most polished speakers in the industry deliver content that sounds great in the moment but quickly fades by the time they reach the parking lot.
 Your audience deserves more than a performance.
-They deserve something they can use.
+They deserve something they can actually use.

 Booking Based on Fame Instead of Fit